github/codeql/docs/language/ql-training/java/program-representation-java.rst

 Program elements
 ================

-- The QL class ``Element`` represents program elements with a name.
+- The CodeQL class ``Element`` represents program elements with a name.
 - This includes: packages (``Package``), compilation units (``CompilationUnit``), types (``Type``), methods (``Method``), constructors (``Constructor``), and variables (``Variable``).
 - It is often convenient to refer to an element that might either be a method or a constructor; the class ``Callable``, which is a common superclass of ``Method`` and ``Constructor``, can be used for this purpose.